mailgun/documentation/source/faqs.rst

 Do you support SSL/TLS?
 **************************************************************************************************************

-Only TLS is supported.
+Only TLS version 1.2 is supported.
 Support for SSL has been dropped due to the `POODLE security vulnerability`_.

 .. _POODLE security vulnerability: http://status.mailgun.com/incidents/9g4kmgh00y5x